-Forget sad Thanksgiving: early Christmas fever takes over
+Forget sad Thanksgiving: Early Christmas fever takes over

 The drive in Jones and many others to push the holiday cheer is in part the desire to connect with rituals, especially now when so many traditions and so much holiday fun at work and among extended family has been upended.

-“We feel psychological safety and a sense of purpose, which leads to increased performance,” she explained, noting that the power of our senses — smell, taste, touch etc. — helps lead the way.
+“We feel psychological safety and a sense of purpose, which leads to increased performance,” she said, noting that the power of our senses — smell, taste, touch etc. — helps lead the way.

 That might go a long way toward explaining Lisa Torelli-Sauer’s cookie stash in Aschaffenburg, Germany, where the American lives with her husband and two boys, 9 and 7.